 FACTBOX-Trade restrictions on food exports due to coronavirus pandemic

-Here is a list of countries that have applied trade restrictions on food or agricultural products due to the spread of the COVID-19 coronavirus around the world.
-Russia
+Here is a list of countries that have applied trade restrictions on food or agricultural products due to the spread of the coronavirus around the world.

-Suspended exports of processed grains such as ready-to-eat buckwheat, rice or oat flakes from March 20 for 10 days following a rise in domestic demand as Russians worried by the coronavirus epidemic stockpiled staples.
-Kazakhstan
+RUSSIA Suspended exports of processed grains such as ready-to-eat buckwheat, rice or oat flakes from March 20 for 10 days following a rise in domestic demand as Russians, worried by the coronavirus epidemic, stockpiled staples.

-Suspended exports of wheat flour, buckwheat, sugar, sunflower oil, and some vegetables until at least April 15 to ensure a steady supply, the government said.
-Vietnam
+KAZAKHSTAN Suspended exports of wheat flour, buckwheat, sugar, sunflower oil and some vegetables until at least April 15 to ensure a steady supply, the government said.

-Temporarily suspended rice export contracts until March 28 as it checks whether it has sufficient domestic supplies to cope during the coronavirus outbreak, the government said.
-Ukraine
+VIETNAM Temporarily suspended rice export contracts until March 28 as it checks whether it has sufficient domestic supplies to cope during the coronavirus outbreak, the government said.

-Ukraine's President last week said food exports should be restricted according to a list drawn up by the government.
-It was not immediately clear what items would be on the list.
-However, a government source said the country was not planning to ban grain exports.
+UKRAINE Ukraine, a major global exporter of grain and vegetable oils, does not plan to restrict food exports, the deputy economy minister in charge of agriculture said on Thursday.
+Ukraine's president last week food exports should be restricted according to a list drawn up by the government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)